 Okonomiyaki savory pancakes with sesame kale chips

-We Sunbasketize these popular Japanese savory pancakes with our favorite toppings: house-made tonkatsu glaze and crumbled crispy kale chips.
+We Sunbasketize these popular Japanese savory pancakes with our favorite toppings: house-made tonkatsu glaze, paleo mayo, and crumbled crispy kale chips.
 It’s okonomi-yummy.

 In your bag